Mashpoe/c-hashmap/readme.md

 // associates the value `400` with the key "hello" error = hashmap_set(m, "hello", sizeof("hello") - 1, 400); // `- 1` if you want to ignore the null terminator
 if (error == -1)
-    fprintf(stderr, "hashmap_set: %s\n", strerror(errno));
+    fprintf(stderr, "hashmap_set: %s\n", strerror(error));
 ```

-In the example above, the compiler will treat `sizeof("hello") - 1` as the constant `4`, which will have zero runtime overhead.
+In the example above, the compiler will treat `sizeof("hello") - 1` as the constant `5`, which will have zero runtime overhead.
 This is an example of the freedom you get from passing in the length of a key yourself.

 You can use the macro `hashmap_str_lit(str)` to simplify the usage of string literal keys: